-Q: Why has suspensions and Expulsions become an issue?
-Do disparities in suspensions and expulsions of students in Minnesota schools exist?
+Q: Do disparities in suspensions and expulsions of students in Minnesota schools exist?

-A: According to student discipline data reported to the Minnesota Department of Education by schools and districts throughout Minnesota during the 2015-16 school year, significant disparities in suspensions and expulsions exist for American-Indian students, African–American students, students of color, and students with disabilities.
-Under the Minnesota Human Rights Act, these disparate outcomes have the potential to deny educational access and negatively impact student achievement for American-Indian students, African–American students, students of color, and students with disabilities.
+A: According to student discipline data reported to the Minnesota Department of Education by schools and districts throughout the state during the 2015-16 school year, significant disparities in suspensions and expulsions exist for American Indian students, African–American students, students of color, and students with disabilities.

-Throughout public schools in Minnesota, the data for the 2015-16 school year showed:
+Throughout public schools and charters in Minnesota, the Disciplinary Incident Reporting System (DIRS) data for the 2015-16 school year showed:

 - American-Indian students were ten times more likely to be suspended or expelled than white peers.